 GHG Protocol teamed up with Quantis, a consultancy, to develop a free scope 3 screening tool.
-This tool provides users with a simple interface to make a first, rough approximation of their full scope 3 inventory, regardless of their organization specified size.
-The tool leads users through a series of questions about their organizational section and the study the study the study as the purchase of goods and services, use of fuels, transportations of materials, and good RCFS
+This tool provides users with a simple interface to make a first, rough approximation of their full scope 3 inventory, regardless of their organization type and size.
+The tool leads users through a series of questions about their organizational structure and their activities, such as the purchase of goods and services, use of fuels, transportation of materials, and more.

 Linking these inputs to a combination of economic input-output and process life cycle inventory data, the tool provides the user with a scope 3 inventory which can be used as an initial basis for identifying reduction areas, public reporting, and informing future efforts to produce a more accurate emissions inventory.
 Companies should work to collect primary data for categories shown to be a significant percent of their total Scope 3 inventory.
-For more information, see https://ghgprotocol.org/scope-3evaluator
+For more information, see https://ghgprotocol.org/scope-3-evaluator